Overview¶

 DNA Sequence Maps¶

-Must include a table containing names of sequences used and links to files in the project.
-The table should have the following form:
+MUST include a table containing names of sequences used and links to files in the project.

 Lab Notebook Entry¶

-Should include appropriate QC data on intermediate products like DNA, proteins, and so on...
+SHOULD include appropriate QC data on intermediate products (e.g., DNA and proteins).

 Considerations for Cytosols¶